Representative Titus

 - Requiring impact testing for lithium-ion batteries that accounts for forces experienced in transportation accidents; and

-- Requiring the Pipeline and Hazardous Materials Safety Administration (PHMSA) to issue regulations that set a maximum state of charge of 30% for lithium-ion batteries set for ground transportation, similar to what is required for air transportation.
+- Requiring the Pipeline and Hazardous Materials Safety Administration (PHMSA) to issue regulations that set a maximum state of charge of 30% for lithium-ion batteries for ground transportation, similar to what is required for air transportation.

-Prioritizing Safety
+Prioritizing Safety with F-500 EA

 The hazards associated with a lithium-ion battery fire are varied and extend far beyond flammability.
 F-500 EA® works to extinguish battery fires on three distinct levels: flammability, explosivity, and toxicity.
 This extensive approach to lithium-ion battery suppression prioritizes the health and safety of first responders, motorists, and their communities.